“Don’t you trust me?”

 “Why don’t you trust me?”

-I’m lucky I know better now, because that phrase “don’t you trust me” used to shut me up.
+I remember when that phrase “don’t you trust me” used to shut me up.

 Before I would say “Of course I trust you.”